 WordPress or managed WordPress hosting – which is better for your business?
 That’s a question that comes up quite often.

 As WordPress explains it, the content management system is on a mission to “democratize publishing” by helping users create, express, and earn.
-WordPress revolves around a helpful community available to provide solutions for every issue you face, one of WordPress’s most advertised features.
+WordPress community is available to provide solutions for every issue you face, one of WordPress’s most advertised features.
 It comes right behind the massive amount of plugins and functionality you can add to the software.

 Both options remain popular with different types of businesses, and both are associated with pros and cons that companies must consider if they want to make the best choice for their needs.
 A website hosting service will play a decisive role in the function of your business website.

-Significant differences between shared WordPress hosting and managed WordPress hosting will affect your website, blog, staff, and resources.
-Throughout this blog, we discuss the critical elements of both options so you can decide which route to take with your WordPress site.
+Significant differences between shared WordPress hosting and managed WordPress hosting will affect your WordPress websites, whether it’s a blog, a site for your company’s staff, or resources like a knowledge base.
+Throughout this blog, we’ll discuss the critical elements of both options so you can decide which route to take with your WordPress site.

 - Shared WordPress Hosting

 - Managed WordPress Hosting